nicolemitchell/personal_website/content/home/experience.md

 Using Word2Vec to Power a Recommendation Engine

-* Developed a customized market insights tool for merchants to compare their prices to those of nearby sellers
+* Developed a [customized market insights tool](https://developer.squareup.com/blog/using-word2vec-to-power-a-recommendation-engine) for merchants to compare their prices to those of nearby sellers
 * Grouped similar transactions using the “word2vec” ML model
 * Built a Python Flask app with D3 Visualization to display interactive reports
-* Read more about this project here: https://developer.squareup.com/blog/using-word2vec-to-power-a-recommendation-engine
   """

 [[experience]]